CZ-NIC/yangson/docs/quickstart.rst

    >>> broken1.validate()
    Traceback (most recent call last):
    ...
-   yangson.schemanode.SemanticError: [/example-2:bag/foo] non-unique list key: (6,)
+   yangson.schemanode.SemanticError: [/example-2:bag/foo] non-unique-key: 6

 Correct!
 Both entries of the *foo* list now have the same key, namely ``6``.

-Other thing that YANG doesn't permit is to install a leaf value that doesn't match the leaf's type, as in the following example:
+Other thing that YANG doesn't permit is to install a leaf value that doesn't conform to the leaf's type, as in the following example:

 .. doctest::

    >>> inw.update('INFINITY').validate()
    Traceback (most recent call last):
    ...
-   yangson.schemanode.SchemaError: [/example-2:bag/foo/1/in-words] invalid type: 'INFINITY'
+   yangson.schemanode.SchemaError: [/example-2:bag/foo/1/in-words] invalid-type: must be number in words

 This is again correct because the new value ``INFINITY`` doesn't match the regular expression pattern in the definition of the *in-words* leaf.
+Note that the traceback displays the custom error message that is defined for the pattern.

-Note also that validation needn't be performed only on entire data trees, it can start from any instance node and validate just its subtree.
+And note also that validation needn't be performed only on entire data trees, it can start from any instance node (``inw`` in this case) and check just its subtree.

-As the third and last sabotage, we now delete a leaf that's defined as mandatory in the data model:
+And finally, we delete a leaf that's defined as mandatory in the data model:

 .. doctest::